 TICI 2b and TICI 3 are considered successful treatments for restoring blood flow in the brain.
-At Fairview Hospital, 83% of patients (March-June 2019) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.
+At Fairview Hospital, 88% of patients (Jan.
+2020 – May 2021) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.

 Patients who have suffered a stroke can receive follow-up care from a neurologist at Fairview Hospital.
 To schedule an appointment, call 216.671.2205.

 Fairview Hospital reminds you that in a stroke every minute counts.
 If you think someone is having a stroke dial 9-1-1 immediately and remember the BE FAST method to evaluate whether someone may be having a stroke: